Is Advanced Micro Devices (AMD - GuruFocus.com

 Profitability and Growth

-Investing in profitable companies generally carries less risk, especially if the company has demonstrated consistent profitability over the long term.
-A company with high profit margins often offers better performance potential than a company with low profit margins.

-Advanced Micro Devices has been profitable for 5 out of the past 10 years.
-In the past 12 months, the company generated revenues of $21.9 billion and posted a Loss Per Share of $0.02.
-Its operating margin of -1.73% ranks worse than 74.33% of companies in the Semiconductors industry.
-Overall, GuruFocus ranks Advanced Micro Devices' profitability as fair.
+Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
+Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
+Advanced Micro Devices has been profitable 5 over the past 10 years.
+Over the past twelve months, the company had a revenue of $21.90 billion and Loss Per Share of $0.02.
+Its operating margin is -1.73%, which ranks worse than 74.52% of companies in the Semiconductors industry.
+Overall, the profitability of Advanced Micro Devices is ranked 7 out of 10, which indicates fair profitability.

-However, growth is a crucial factor in the valuation of a company.
-Faster-growing companies create more value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth of Advanced Micro Devices is 35.7%, which ranks better than 88.82% of companies in the Semiconductors industry.
-Its 3-year average EBITDA growth rate is 76%, ranking better than 90.52% of companies in the Semiconductors industry.
+One of the most important factors in the valuation of a company is growth.
+Long-term stock performance is closely correlated with growth according to GuruFocus research.
+Companies that grow faster create more value for shareholders, especially if that growth is profitable.
+The average annual revenue growth of Advanced Micro Devices is 35.7%, which ranks better than 88.81% of companies in the Semiconductors industry.
+The 3-year average EBITDA growth is 76%, which ranks better than 90.52% of companies in the Semiconductors industry.

-Comparing a company's Return on Invested Capital (ROIC) and the Weighted Average Cost of Capital (WACC) can provide insights into its profitability.
-ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
-WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-Ideally, the ROIC should be higher than the WACC.
-For the past 12 months, Advanced Micro Devices' ROIC is -0.08, and its WACC is 16.66.
+Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
+Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
+The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
+For the past 12 months, Advanced Micro Devices's return on invested capital is -0.08, and its cost of capital is 15.3.

 Conclusion

-In conclusion, Advanced Micro Devices' stock appears to be fairly valued.
-The company's financial condition is strong, its profitability is fair, and its growth ranks better than 90.52% of companies in the Semiconductors industry.
-To learn more about Advanced Micro Devices' stock, you can check out its 30-Year Financials here.
+In conclusion, the stock of Advanced Micro Devices (AMD, Financial) is believed to be fairly valued.
+The company's financial condition is strong and its profitability is fair.
+Its growth ranks better than 90.52% of companies in the Semiconductors industry.
+To learn more about Advanced Micro Devices stock, you can check out its 30-Year Financials here.